 The Remuneration Committee should meet at least once a year.
-For the year ended 30 June 2022, 2 meetings of the Remuneration Committee were held and has, inter alia, reviewed the remuneration packages for individual executive Directors and senior management and making recommendations to the Board.
+For the year ended 30 June 2023, 1 meeting of the Remuneration Committee was held and has, inter alia, reviewed the remuneration packages for individual executive Directors and senior management and making recommendations to the Board.